 Whitesnake’s second full album was cursed with a famously lurid cover, such that one might bring it home from the record shop in a brown paper bag.
 (Click on the bag above to see the cover if you are so inclined.)

 That was a shame, because it’s an album with some superb heights.
-As with Trouble, the opening is particularly strong: Long Way From Home sounds absolutely gorgeous, and conveys a real sense of isolation; Walking in the Shadow of the Blues is an excellent composition by any standards, the blues cliches this time giving way to a more distinctive and idiosyncratic perspective on the ideas that they convey; and the Leon Russell song Help Me Thro; the Day is sung with such conviction that it makes emotional sense even when sung by a white boy from Yorkshire.
+As with Trouble, the opening is particularly strong: Long Way From Home sounds absolutely gorgeous, and conveys a real sense of isolation; Walking in the Shadow of the Blues is an excellent composition by any standards, the blues cliches this time giving way to a more distinctive and idiosyncratic perspective on the ideas that they convey; and the Leon Russell song Help Me Thro’ the Day is sung with such conviction that it makes emotional sense even when sung by a white boy from Yorkshire.
 To be fair, side 1 closes with a couple of throwaway songs, but side 2 roars in with the rolicking Mean Business and the the title track: a preposterous exercise in machismo that is rescued from ignominy by the knowing delivery and Micky Moody’s monstrous slide-guitar work.

 Moody is from Middlesbrough, perhaps the most determinedly unromantic town even in the north-east of England.
-His fellow guitarist Bernie Marsden is Buckingham, a staid home-counties town that is perhaps an even more unpromising location to find a hard-rock guitarist.
+His fellow guitarist Bernie Marsden is from Buckingham, a staid home-counties town that is perhaps an even more unpromising location to find a hard-rock guitarist.
 Neither of them looked the part: Moody with his ludicrous moustache, Marsden chubby and cheerful. it didn’t matter: they meshed together perfectly and provided absolutely the right foundation for Coverdale’s instantly recognisable singing.

 Lovehunter closes with a surprise: a gentle and universal ballad of farewell, We Wish You Well — a song that I have used several times to close acoustic sets in folk clubs.
-It’s the perfect ending to an album which, while admittedly uneven, showcases a band that is flexible and inventive, drawing on blues traditions but never content to merely regurgitate them.
+It’s the perfect ending to an album which, while admittedly uneven, showcases a band that is flexible and inventive, drawing on blues traditions but not content to merely regurgitate them.